10 Classic Movies Over 3 Amazing Days

 Improved Digital Experience

-While many of us weren't old enough to see Casablanca, Citizen Kane or Gone with the Wind when they were first released, we can still see those films when they are shown on TV, or when we stream them, or if we buy or rent a DVD.
-However you watch classic movies you are usually watching an enhanced or restored version of the film.
+While many of us weren't old enough to see Casablanca, Citizen Kane or Gone with the Wind when they were first released, we can still see those films when they are shown on TV on channels such as TCM, when we stream them, or if we buy or rent a DVD.
+However you watch classic movies these days you are usually watching an enhanced or restored version of the film.
 By definition DVDs are a digital format, and because they're digital there are many ways they can be enhanced over the original analog version.

-As grand as those old movie houses were, the visual and audio quality was limited by the fact that they were projecting light through celluloid film that had an audio track added to it.
-This analog technology for its time was reliable, but the audio and visual quality wasn't great.
-The picture was often degraded and the sound was sometimes muffled, but it was all they had and what their audiences expected.
-In today's digital world people expect the highest quality picture and sound possible.
+As grand as those old movie houses were, the visual and audio quality was limited by the fact that they were projecting light through celluloid that had an audio track added to it.
+This analog technology for its time was fairly reliable, but the audio and visual quality wasn't great.
+After many showings the picture was often degraded and the sound was sometimes muffled, but it was all they had and what their audiences expected.
+In today's digital world people expect more.
+They expect the highest quality picture and sound possible.

-To address this expectation we show our movies using the latest digital technology, Blu Ray or HD DVD, whenever possible, which provides the best quality sound and picture available.
-That means we can provide a better movie watching experience than you could get even when the film was first released in the theaters.
+To address this expectation we show our movies using the latest digital technology, Blu Ray or HD DVD, we can use, which provides the best quality sound and picture available.
+That means we can actually provide a better movie watching experience than you could get even when the film was first released in theaters.
 We want our audiences to not only experience movies as they were meant to be seen, but also to hear them as they were meant to be heard.

 What Makes a Movie a "Classic"?